meta-audience/BeatSaber_audience/docs/FAQ.md

 Try to launch the Beat Saber through steam platform.
 If that doesn't work, remove the audience mode, and re-install it.
 You can also ask for help in our Discord.

 ### 4. How many cameras can I use in Beat Saber?
 At most three so far!
 We use NVIDIA hardware encoding, and other applications might have a chance to use the same technic, which affects the number of cameras.
 If you are using Steam as your gaming platform.
-Try switch off the "motion soomthing" option in your steam VR setting.
+Try switch off the "motion smoothing" option in your steam VR setting.
 <img src="https://imgur.com/fjA2PxY.jpg" alt="drawing" width="400"/>

 ### 5. I can't see the head of my Avatar in Beat Saber